QuentinRa/blog.quentinra.dev/info/java/beginner/exceptions.md

 ## finally

 You can use a try-finally or a try-catch-finally.
-In any cases, whatever happens, the code into finally will be executed, meaning that even if some exception is fired, then this code will be executed before sending to the caller (if not catch).
+Whatever happens, the code inside finally will be executed, meaning that even if some exception is fired, then this code will be executed before sending the exception to the caller (if not catch).

 ```java
 try {